-Today we're working with Linked Lists.
-Check out the Tutorial tab for learning materials and an instructional video!
+Today we will work with a Linked List.
+Check out the Tutorial tab for learning materials and an instructional video.

 A Node insert function is also declared in your editor.
-It has two parameters: a pointer, , pointing to the first node of a linked list, and an integer value that must be added to the end of the list as a new Node object.
+It has two parameters: a pointer, , pointing to the first node of a linked list, and an integer, , that must be added to the end of the list as a new Node object.

 Complete the insert function in your editor so that it creates a new Node (pass as the Node constructor argument) and inserts it at the tail of the linked list referenced by the parameter.
 Once the new node is added, return the reference to the node.

-The first line contains T, the number of test cases.
+The first line contains T, the number of elements to insert.

 2 3 4 1

-The list is initially empty, so is null; accounting for this, our code returns a new node containing the data value as the of our list.
-We then create and insert nodes , , and at the tail of our list.
-The resulting list returned by the last call to is , so the printed output is 2 3 4 1.
+First the code returns a new node that contains the data value as the of the list.
+Then create and insert nodes , , and at the tail of the list.